Junior Faculty Summer Research Program (JFSRP)

-The amount of summer salary available to a successful applicant is $6,000 plus the 8% FICA contribution.
+The amount of summer salary available to a successful applicant is $6,000.
 (Note that taxes will be withheld.)
 No funding will be paid for retirement benefits.
 Successful applicants will also be eligible to teach in no more than two regular summer school sessions contingent upon departmental need and the availability of funding for summer school classes.

 Number of Awards

 Awards are made as long as funding remains.